Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Children, Families and Skills Scrutiny Committee met to review the progress of the Child and Youth Justice Service, discuss the Education Strategy and attainment data, and consider the committee's work programme.
-Key decisions included supporting the Child and Youth Justice Service's priorities for 2025-2026 and noting updates on the SEND Improvement Programme.
+The Children, Families and Skills Scrutiny Committee met on Wednesday, 14 January 2026, to discuss the progress of the Child and Youth Justice Service, the Education Strategy, and the SEND Improvement Programme.
+Key discussions included the work of the Child and Youth Justice Service, updates on the Education Strategy, Annual Report and Attainment Data, the Committee Work Programme, and the SEND Improvement Programme.

 Child and Youth Justice Service

 Georgine Lee, Head of Service for Fostering, Adoption and Adolescent Services, presented an overview of the Child and Youth Justice Service (CYJS).
-The service is a multi-agency partnership, jointly funded by Lancashire County Council, the police, health, and probation services, with additional grant funding from the Youth Justice Board.
-It employs approximately 90 staff and works with around 500 children annually, covering prevention, diversion, and statutory interventions.
+The service is a multi-agency partnership jointly funded by Lancashire County Council, the police, health services, and probation services, with additional grant funding from the Youth Justice Board.
+It employs approximately 90 staff and works with around 500 children annually through prevention, diversion, and statutory interventions.

 Education Strategy, Annual Report and Attainment Data

-Abi Hardy, Head of Education Improvement, presented the attainment data for Lancashire schools in summer 2025, the annual report of the Education Improvement Service, and the draft Education Strategy, The Lancashire Way.
+Aby Hardy, Head of Education Improvement, presented the attainment data for Lancashire schools, the annual report of the Education Improvement Service, and the draft Education Strategy, The Lancashire Way.

-The committee was asked to note these updates and make recommendations for the Education Strategy to be presented at Cabinet in March 2026 for ratification.
+The committee was asked to note the updates on the Education Strategy, Annual Report, and Attainment Data.
+Recommendations were made for the Education Strategy to be presented at Cabinet in March 2026 for ratification.

 Children, Families and Skills Work Programme 2025/26

-The committee noted the work programme and the responses from Cabinet members.
+The committee confirmed the work programme for 2025/26.

 SEND Improvement Programme December 2025 Update

-The committee noted the update on the SEND Improvement Programme.
+• The committee noted the SEND Improvement Programme December 2025 Update for information.

 Topics